BNSC1/android-notes/README.md

 Parallel: a task is broken into multiple subtasks processed by multiple processors

+SOLID:

-S: single purpose per class
+- S: single purpose per class

-O: open to extension but closed to modification
+- O: open to extension but closed to modification

-L: replacing a superclass with its subclass shouldn't break any functions
+- L: replacing a superclass with its subclass shouldn't break any functions

-I: Depending on the interface with needed functions rather than a concrete class with many functions, do not make functions useless to the client visible to it.
+- I: depending on the interface with needed functions rather than a concrete class with many functions, do not make functions useless to the client visible to it.

-D: high-level classes shouldn't depend on low-level classes, high-level class depends on an interface to avoid changing along with low-level classes
+- D: high-level classes shouldn't depend on low-level classes, high-level class depends on an interface to avoid changing along with low-level classes

 why floating numbers are inaccurate: because they can only hold this many bits after floating points, they will never accurately present an irrational number.